-Any lost clothing will be taken to the lost property in the school office.
+Any lost clothing will be taken to the lost property box in the school office.
+All lost property will be retained for one month and will be disposed of if it is not collected within this time.

 Monitoring and review